programmingforyourself/fun-with-sleeper-fantasy-data/README.md

   [subprocess module](https://docs.python.org/3/library/subprocess.html), that
   includes tools for using docker to manage database containers

-> (9/16/24) A lot of the functionality of mongo-helper is not yet documented.
-I'm
-> using this as an opportunity to update documentation, implement tests, improve
-> compatibility, and add features that I wanted to add several years ago.
->
-> See the [updated README for mongo-helper](https://github.com/kenjyco/mongo-helper/blob/c3c82c80f756595bebebcfd66ff4d0957afd0547/README.md) (not yet released):
->

 ## What

 There is a `sleeper_client.py` file that loads the settings from the